Understanding the Indexing Manager

 The Indexes section shows you information about your Coveo indexes and their current status.
 You can access this section at

-When a Coveo Cloud trial organization has been idle for some time, it is paused automatically.
+When a Coveo trial organization has been idle for some time, it’s paused automatically.
 If you try to access the Indexing Manager when your organization is paused, the following dialog box will be displayed:

-You can click the Reactivate button in the dialog box to resume using your index-related features.
+You can click Reactivate in the dialog box to resume using your index-related features.

 The Indexes section contains the following information: